on orders of $85 or more

 First found in County Tyrone (Irish:Tír Eoghain), the ancient territory of the O'Neills, now in the Province of Ulster, central Northern Ireland, where they held a family seat from very ancient times.

 This web page shows only a small excerpt of our Garvey research.
-Another 269 words(19 lines of text) covering the year 1000 is included under the topic Early Garvey History in all our PDF Extended History products.
+Another 269 words(19 lines of text) covering the years 1000, 1527 and 1595 are included under the topic Early Garvey History in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Garvey Settlers in the United States in the 17th Century
+Garvey Settlers in United States in the 17th Century

 - James Garvey, who landed in Virginia in 1654